lauraloanle/credit_card_fraud_detection/README.md

 # Overview

-This project is part of the DS4A 2023 - Data Skills For All initiative, focusing on building a comprehensive credit card fraud detection system.
+This project focus on building a comprehensive credit card fraud detection system.
 The system aims to leverage historical transaction data, customer profiles, and advanced analytics to predict and prevent fraudulent credit card activity.

 # Background